 Kevin De Bruyne has been City’s best player this season but Silva isn’t far behind — they are the perfect double act.

 And Silva’s unwavering consistency that has made him such an important player for City over the last seven and three quarter seasons.

-Only once has he played fewer than 40 games in a season since arriving in England.
+Only once has he played fewer than 40 games in a season (all comps) since arriving in England.

 He’s played under three permanent managers and each one has recognised Silva’s importance to implementing their philosophy.